Welcome to the Non-Marketplace Plans for Monthly Members

 The Midwest Operating Engineers Welfare Fund also provides coverage for our monthly members under the Non-Marketplace health plan options.
 Depending on which Collective Bargaining Agreement (CBA) you fall under, there are a host of benefits available.
 If you’re considered a monthly member, your employer pays your monthly health and welfare coverage, and eligibility is month-to-month.
 It’s also important that you and your eligible dependents take advantage of the free services provided by the Welfare Fund.

-The health plan options available to monthly members are broken down into the following categories:
+Monthly members are broken down into the following categories:

-Legacy Plans (these members do not participate in the open enrollment process) include the following plans and will provide coverage for a single member or family:
+- Legacy Plans (these members do not participate in the open enrollment process) include the following plans and will provide coverage for a single member or family:

-- A-3 Non-Bargaining Employees
+- Plan A-3: Non-Bargaining Employees

-- A-5 Municipality Monthly
+- Plan A-5: Municipality Monthly

-- B-1 Monthly (formerly Plantsmen)
+- Plan B: Monthly (formerly Plantsmen)

-- E-1 Monthly (formerly Landscapers)
+- Plan E: Monthly (formerly Landscapers)

-- F-1 Monthly (Staff)
+- Plan F: Monthly (Staff)

 You can access the details of your health plan option by logging into your My150 account.

-3-tier Municipalities – If you terminate employment and lose coverage under the Welfare Fund, you can elect COBRA Coverage.
+Municipalities – If you terminate employment and lose coverage under the Welfare Fund, you can elect COBRA Coverage.
 You can elect to continue coverage through the plan you are enrolled in, or you can select a lower coverage tier and/or different health plan option.

-Owner Operator (Shareholder)/Relative – If you terminate employment and lose coverage under the Welfare Fund, you can elect COBRA Coverage.
+Owner-Operator or Relative – If you terminate employment and lose coverage under the Welfare Fund, you can elect COBRA Coverage.
 You can elect to continue coverage through the plan you are enrolled in, or you can select lower costing health plan option.

 Legacy Plans (except Plan B) – If you terminate employment and lose coverage under the Welfare Fund, you can elect COBRA Coverage.